cschladetsch/CppVulkanDemo/Example/platform/windows/Readme.md

 Making a new engine based on Vulkan is a large and extremely complicated undertaking.

-The symbols are in namespace `vtb` "Vulkan TwoBulls".
+The symbols are in namespace `vtb`.
 This can be overridden by setting the `VTB_NAMESPACE_NAME` pre-processor symbol.